callumacrae/macr.ae/articles/gulp-is-useful.md

 $ cat src/**/*.js | uglify2 > app.min.js
 ```

 That's a shame.
-Now we need to find a different tool, because we can't use that on.
+Now we need to find a different tool, because we can't use that one.

 ### Junior developers